microsoft/finops-toolkit/docs-mslearn/best-practices/databases.md

 ## SQL Databases

+The following sections provide ARG queries for SQL Databases.
+These queries help you identify SQL databases that might be idle, old, in development, or used for testing purposes.
+By analyzing these databases, you can optimize costs and improve efficiency by decommissioning or repurposing underutilized resources.

 ### Query: SQL DB idle

-This Azure Resource Graph (ARG) query identifies SQL databases with names indicating they might be old, in development, or used for testing purposes.
+This ARG query identifies SQL databases with names indicating they might be old, in development, or used for testing purposes.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources